joshdoman/util-frontend/README.md

-A frontend for interacting with a Solidity implementation of [the PeerFed protocol](https://github.com/joshdoman/peerfed-solidity).
-A testnet version on Sepolia is available at [https://sepolia.theutil.org](https://sepolia.theutil.org).
-A version deployed on Rootstock is under development.
+A frontend for interacting with a Solidity implementation of [the Util protocol](https://github.com/joshdoman/util-solidity).
+A version deployed on the Rootstock testnet network is available at [https://testnet.theutil.org](https://testnet.theutil.org).

 ## Getting Started